 Outside Investigators Wishing to Use Washington and Lee Students as Subjects

-The investigator should send a copy of the proposal, including interview schedules, consent forms, and copies of flyers or advertisements to the Office of the Dean of the College.
-If the Dean approves the proposal, he or she will forward it to the IRB for human subjects review.
-If he or she does not approve the project, the investigator will be informed of this by the Dean and no action will be taken by the IRB.
+The investigator should send a copy of the proposal, including interview schedules, consent forms, and copies of flyers or advertisements to the Office of the Provost.
+If the Provost approves the proposal, he or she will forward it to the IRB for human subjects review.
+If he or she does not approve the project, the investigator will be informed of this by the Provost and no action will be taken by the IRB.

 Research Conducted at Off-Campus Sites with Their Own Human Subjects Committees